wundergraph/wundergraph/packages/testsuite/README.md

 ## Guide

 Tests are written using the [Vitest](https://vitest.dev/) framework.
 This package is managed as a [Vite workspace](https://vitest.dev/guide/workspace.html).
 This means you can manage all tests from a single package.
 You can run the tests in watch mode using `pnpm test:watch`.
-As part of the global setup, every app is built with `wunderctl` and types are validated.
+As part of the global setup, every app is built with `wunderctl` and the output is validated with `tsc`.
 A test runs in a separate process.
 This means that the tests are isolated from each other.

 ### Writing tests